|

 Rojek, Chris and John Urry, eds.
 Touring Cultures: Transformations of Travel and Theory.
 London: Routledge, 1997 (214 pp.).
 Edited by two of tourism’s most notable theorists, Touring Cultures presents itself as an anthology of "cutting edge" articles that comment on not only tourism and culture, but also the culture of tourism.

-The Economics of Historic Preservation: A Community Leader’s
+of Historic Preservation: A Community Leader's Guide.
+Washington,

-practical guide for historic preservation activists who need ammunition
+historic preservation activists who need ammunition to keep city

-to keep city councils and developers from ripping down old structures.
+councils and developers from ripping down old structures.
+Let's

 *Sanders, Scott Russell.
 Staying